hwedwards/ASClinic/docs/software/ros_cmd_line_basics.rst

 * :code:`roslaunch asclinic template.launch` starts nodes as defined in the file :code:`template.launch` that is located in the :code:`launch/` folder of the :code:`asclinic` package

-* :code:`roslaunch asclinic template.launch alsopy:=true` as above but with the argument :code:`alsopy` set to :code:`true`, which is then then used inside the launch file to also launch the template python node
+* :code:`roslaunch asclinic template.launch alsopython:=true` as above but with the argument :code:`alsopython` set to :code:`true`, which is then then used inside the launch file to also launch the template python node

 Displaying information about nodes